curla92/LED-Dimmer-Homekit/README.md

 Also it uses the OTA update system [Life-Cycle-Manager (LCM)](https://github.com/HomeACcessoryKid/life-cycle-manager) from [@HomeACcessoryKid](https://github.com/HomeACcessoryKid).

 A special thanks to [@GPL71](https://github.com/GPL71) , [@lizzus](https://github.com/lizzus) for their support.

+Some code strigs come from [@RavenSystem](https://github.com/RavenSystem/esp-homekit-devices) work.
+I'd like to thank him to help the community to develope.